sah4ez/sah4ez/README.md

 # About

-I'm software engineer.
+I'm a software engineer.

-# Interesting
+# Interested in

 - Quantum technologies.
 - Networks.